Andr0id88/andr0id88.github.io/_posts/2024-02-25-virtualbox-wrapper-script.md

 Or download the script directly from this link: [Download Script](/downloads/vmctl) Then make it executable with ```chmod +x ~/.local/bin/vmctl```

+You are then able to run the script from anywere by using the ```vmctl``` command.
+From here you can start\stop multiple vm's by tab selecting them with fzf.
+You can also take and delete snapshots and revert to snapshots - it will automaticly filter out hosts that does not have snapshots from the list.

 ```bash
 #!/bin/bash